The APEC Telecommunications and Information Working Group (TEL or TELWG) was established in 1990 and meets biannually.

 The ICT Development Steering Group (DSG) focuses on expanding digital access and usage and exploring new ICT applications and services in the APEC region.
 At TEL 63, the Steering Group worked on the following activities:

-ICT Skills Framework Project (Papua New Guinea)
+ICT Skills Framework Implementation (Papua New Guinea)

 APEC D-Government Research Center (Japan)